Principle 1 - We are accountable for the personal information in our possession or control.

 KPMG collects, uses and discloses personal information about KPMG personnel in order to pay them, to comply with laws, regulations and professional standards, to provide them with benefits, to administer performance management tools, to administer, manage, enforce and monitor compliance with KPMG programs, policies and employee relations, and generally to establish, manage or terminate the employment or partnership relationship.

 KPMG may also collect, use or disclose KPMG partner and employee personal information to develop business metrics and analytics, and to evaluate the effectiveness of our policies, programs and processes.

 We may also collect, use or disclose KPMG partner and employee personal information in the course of investigating, negotiating or completing a sale, financing or other business transaction involving all or any part of our business.

-We also collect, use and disclose personal information from individuals seeking employment with KPMG for the purpose of evaluating their application, to communicate with them regarding employment opportunities that may be of interest, and for the purpose of evaluating or monitoring KPMG policies, programs and practices.
+We may collect, use and disclose personal information about individuals seeking employment with KPMG for the purpose of evaluating their application, to communicate with them regarding employment opportunities that may be of interest, and for the purpose of evaluating or monitoring KPMG policies, programs and practices.